HanpuShen/HanpuShen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Statistics, Southen University of Science and Technology, China 2022
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, University of California Irvine, 2027 (expected)

 Work experience
 ======